aviral10x/ChainlinkFrontend/README.md

 ### WORKING DEMO OF MVP - https://dark-mud-0966.on.fleek.co/
 ![MVP](./MVP.png)

+### VIDEO OF WORKING DEMO AND EXPLAINATION ABOUT THE PROJECT - https://youtu.be/1EienYGbMdIl

 ### TESTING GUIDE -

 1. Run your local blockchain with the lottery code